 In the hybrid strain, 29 out of 76 sequenced samples were found to be aneuploid.
 Of these, 27 were trisomic, 1 was monosomic, and 1 was tetrasomic.
 One sample had a partial duplication of chromosome X. Eight of the hybrid strain samples contained multiple aneuploidies.
 In total, there were 38 trisomy events in the hybrid strain samples.

 Across the two experiments (29+27 = 56 trisomies), expect this distribution of chromosomes that are trisomic.
-We need to compare this distribution to what we actually see.
 Note that only 2 chromosomes are expected to have zero trisomies and none are expected to have more than 9.